jemclift/Wet-Arduino/README.md

 > system. (approx ½ - 1 page)

 **Watering**
-In order to power the pump a transistor was powered using a current of roughly 5V.
-The transistor would only power the pump if
+A transistor was used to power the pump.
+The emmitter was connected a source of 5V, The collector was connected straight to the ground, The base was connected to pin 3 and was in series with a 10k Ohm resistor.
+This meant that in order to water the arduino you would just need to send a voltage through pin 3.

 #### Description
 One Arduino Uno is placed at the plant and the other is intended to display information and warnings about the plant so can be placed on a desk or somewhere in sight of the user.
 The boards are connected by 3 Wires which can be long enough to place the master and display far appart in a room.